The Fall Journal is here - Join the 1871 Club to get yours today

 • Heavier than conventional rods

-component contributes to the moderate action and is essential for crankbait fishing.
+Lew’s is a household name in the world of bass anglers and for good reason.
+They have always built quality rods and reels with anglers in mind.
+One rod in particular sticks out, the David Fritts Perfect Crankbait Rod, a true specialty rod.
+Designed with fishing legend David Fritts, it is built on a graphite and fiberglass composite blank for sensitivity and rigidity.
+The fiberglass component contributes to the moderate action and is essential for crankbait fishing.
 The moderate action gives fish an extra second to bite down and take the bait.
 It also contributes to casting; the rod loads deeper into the butt section for a more powerful cast.
-Various components such as the stainless-steel guides contribute to getting those extra few feet out of your cast.
-I find the 7-foot model to be the perfect size for a variety of baits including jerkbaits and chatterbaits.
+Various components, such as the stainless-steel guides, contribute to getting those extra few feet out of your cast.
+I find the 7-foot model to be the perfect size for a variety of baits, including jerkbaits and chatterbaits.
 While Lew’s makes plenty of great rods, the specialized nature and value of the David Fritts Perfect Crankbait rod set it apart from others.

-Best Saltwater Fishing Rod
+Best for Fly Fishing

-BUBBA Tidal Pro Spinning Rod is the best saltwater fishing rod.
+Bubba Tidal Pro Spinning Rod

-BUBBA Tidal Pro Spinning Rod BUBBA
+Bubba Tidal Pro Spinning Rod

 Key Features